skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 }
 ```

+### City bike station and its current bike availability details

-### Fetch city bike station, and its current bike availability details
+Click [this link]() to run the query below in GraphiQL.
+It should fetch city bike station, and its current bike availability details

 ```
 {